borgar90/borgar90/README.md

 <--

-- 🔭 Last year and this spring I was working on a chess social network.
-One could play PVP PVComputer or Practice Openings/Endings there.
-- 🌱 I’m currently working on some start-up projects of my own
 - 💬 Ask me about web development
-- 📫 How to reach me: borgar90@gmail.com
+- 📫 How to reach me: borgar@borgar-stensrud.no
 - ⚡ Fun fact: I made my first website.
 18 years ago.
 I have lost the files by now.
-- 📚 Working on my own projects, and looking for a job before I finish my 2nd bachelor this summer.
+- 📚 Working on my own projects, and looking for a job after I finished my 2nd bachelor this summer.

 -->